SyedMuhammadFaheem/LeetHub/README.md

 ## Generate a Token:

-1. In the Developer settings menu, click on "Personal access tokens."
+1. In the Developer settings menu, click on "Personal access tokens.
+(Fine Grained Tokens)"
 2. Click the "Generate token" button.

 ## Configure Token Settings:

 1. Provide a name for your token in the "Token name" field.
 2. Select the desired scopes or permissions for your token.
-Choose only the permissions necessary for your specific use case to enhance security.
+Choose only the permissions necessary (repo and admin) for your specific use case to enhance security.

 ## Generate Token: